-The students and faculty members of IMS Unison University were treated to a mesmerizing Kuchipudi dance performance by Ms. Bhavana Reddy.
-The young South Indian dancer, who is the daughter of erstwhile Kuchipudi dancers and Padmabhushans Raja Radha Reddy and Kaushalya Reddy performed in the university premises as part of the Spic Macay campaign.
+The students and faculty members of IMS Unison University were treated to a mesmerising Kuchipudi dance performance by Ms. Bhavana Reddy.
+The young South Indian dancer, who is the daughter of erstwhile Kuchipudi dancers and Padmabhushans Raja Radha Reddy and Kaushalya Reddy, performed in the university premises as part of the Spic Macay campaign.
 Bhawana is also the recipient of this year’s Sangeet Natak Akademi Yuva Puraskar.

 She then concluded her performance with the famous ‘Tandava’ ballet depicting Lord Krishna.
-The Chancellor Dr. M.P Jain and the Vice Chancellor Dr. R.K.
-Pandey presented Bhawana Reddy, her mother and other accompanying musicians with a shawl for their spellbinding performance.
+The Chancellor, Dr. M.P Jain and the Vice Chancellor, Dr. R.K.
+Pandey, presented Bhawana Reddy, her mother and other accompanying musicians with a shawl for their spellbinding performance.
 The event then concluded with a vote of thanks by Registrar Mr B.B Pant.

-Spic Macay (Society for the Promotion of Indian Classical Music And Culture Amongst Youth) is a non-political nationwide voluntary movement that organizes programmes of classical music and dance, folk arts, crafts, yog, classic cinema screenings, heritage walks, etc. inside school and college campuses throughout the world to make students more aware about Indian and world heritage.
+Spic Macay (Society for the Promotion of Indian Classical Music And Culture Amongst Youth) is a non-political nationwide voluntary movement that organises programmes of classical music and dance, folk arts, crafts, yog, classic cinema screenings, heritage walks, etc. inside school and college campuses throughout the world to make students more aware about Indian and world heritage.

 The performances were judged by Faculty members from different Schools.

 IMS Unison University organised a Qawwali Recital by Qutubi Brothers, in collaboration with SPIC Macay.
-The programme started by formally welcoming the artists in the University campus.
+The programme started by formally welcoming the artists to the University campus.
 Their magnificent performance captivated the attention of all the students and faculty members.
 The performing artists sang a mix of Hindi, Urdu and Punjabi songs to constitute the qawwali repertoire.